tilesresearch/hacks/README.md

 This repository serves as a tinkering playground and is intended for learning and exploration purposes.
 Goal is to try lots of things, see what works out, and then gradually improve bit by bit from there.

-## Ways

-- Each folder should have a specific tinkering task with a corresponding descriptive name.
-- It is an individual hacker's responsibility to include easy to follow setup instructions in the README for an out-of-the-box tinkering experience.

 ## Proposed

 - linker